 Expo of NDIS Service Providers in Northern Beaches on 30 March

 Everyone, especially carers, family and friends of people with a disability, can attend to see the options available to provide supports as noted in their NDIS First Plan.
-Special 45 minute seminars will be held at 1.15pm for families with children (0-8), 2pm for students and 4pm for youth leaving high school.
+Special 45 minute seminars will be held at 1.15pm for families with children (0-8), 2pm for students, 3pm for Plan Implementation (all ages) and 4pm for youth leaving high school.

 When?
 Thursday 30 March, 1-6pm, 12-6.30pm access for service providers